cuthbertLab/music21/music21/doc/html/_sources/moduleInterval.txt

         .. attribute:: noteEnd

-            Assuming this Interval has been defined, set the end note (note2) to a new value; this will adjust the value of the start note (note1).
+            Assuming this Interval has been defined, set the end note (_noteEnd) to a new value; this will adjust the value of the start note (_noteStart).

             >>> from music21 import note
             >>> aInterval = Interval('M3')